JuliaLang/julia/doc/stdlib/base.rst

    Update collection, removing (key, value) pairs for which function is false.

+.. function:: eltype(collection)

+   Returns the type tuple of the (key,value) pairs contained in collection.

 Fully implemented by: ``ObjectIdDict``, ``Dict``, ``WeakKeyDict``.

 Partially implemented by: ``IntSet``, ``Set``, ``EnvHash``, ``FDSet``, ``Array``.